juniorsundarCasual/TGT/vault/volume-5.chapter-341.md

 "Excellent deduction!"

-The AND gate was replaced with another curved arrow that looked like a triangle pointing to the right, but with the base at the left arching inwards.
+The AND gate was replaced with another curved arrow that looked like a triangle pointing to the right but with the base at the left arching inwards.

 "Can you deduce what the truth table would be like?"